mrkaleArduinoLib/gbj_twowire/README.md

 #### Description
 Constructor `gbj_twowire()` just creates a class instance object.
 Destructor `~gbj_twowire()` just releases the two wire bus.
+- If subclass inherited from this class does not need special constructor or destructor, that class does not need to define constructor and destructor whatsoever.

 #### Syntax
     gbj_twowire();